TourmalineCore/inner-circle-employees-api/README.md

     }

     TotalFinances{
-        int8 Id PK "Not null."
+        bigint Id PK "Not null."
         timestamptz CreatedAtUtc "Not null."
         numeric PayrollExpense "Not null."
         numeric TotalExpense "Not null."
     }

     TotalFinancesHistory{
-        int8 Id PK "Not null."
+        bigint Id PK "Not null."
         timestamptz FromUtc "Not null."
         timestamptz ToUtc
         numeric PayrollExpense "Not null."